myc1230/Michelle-s-Viz-Portfolio/PlasticWaste.md

 These changes  got incorporated between user interviews based on user feedback:
 - I added headers and emphasis on text to cut down on the density of the text and highlight what I am trying to show.
 - I added more relative comparison to help user understand the scope of a metric.
 I improved the language of my plastic growth vs poplution growth comparsion, and added the text comparsion for plastic waste vs cruise ships.
+- I added some text context to the discarded section of the graph to better explain the size of the numbers. .

 Changes to make in the final story:
 - The pie graph didn't clearly show degree of difference for the types of waste management.
 I will change it to a bar graph to more clearly indicate the high percentage of discarded waste.
 - I will add better perspective graphic comparison to help users better comprehend the amount of waste there is by relating it to number of cruise ships.
 - I will improve the plastic life cycle to more clearly show how the plastic used become plastic waste to make my point of the short useful life of most plastic.
+Right now they just appear to be two separate category rather than a part of a cycle.
 - Break out the text more so it is more easily readable.
 - reword my paragraphs to better explain the message.
-For example, if I show a number in the paragraph, either explain it better or have it be visible in the corresponding graphic.
+For example, if I show a number in the paragraph, either explain it better or have it be visible in the corresponding graphic. (ex.
+60% of what, 3% of what?)
 - add better graph titles and show clearer axis labels.
 For the year axis especially, I need to indicate the latest year of the data.
 - Work on the comparision of the plastic production and population trend graph.
+The difference isn't noticable enough to show the point I'm trying to make.
+I also to make it clear both are global comparsion between 1950 and 2020.
+- add some visual to show the breakdown of Discard plastic waste.
+- add more impactful call to action such as government policies or places for furture education.
+Or focus on the industries that produces the greatest plastic waste.

 ## Additional Sources
 1 https://www.nps.gov/teachers/classrooms/things_stick_around.htm